-The bath heats or cools until it reaches the new set-point temperature.
+The bath will heat or cool until it reaches the new set-point temperature.
 Set the heater switch to position "HIGH" to allow the bath to more quickly reach a higher temperature.
 The "HIGH" setting may be necessary to reach higher temperatures and control at high temperatures.

 When setting the set-point temperature be careful not to exceed the temperature limit of the bath fluid.
-The over-temperature cut-out should be correctly set to prevent this from happening.
+The over-temperature cutout should be correctly set to prevent this from happening.
 See Section 8.8.

 If operating the bath below 45 °C set the COOLING power switch to ON.
 The cooling temperature may require adjustment to provide the proper amount of cooling.
-See Section 7.5.
+See section 8.5.

-To obtain optimum control stability adjust the proportional band as discussed in Section 8.7.
+To obtain optimum control stability adjust the proportional band as discussed in Section 9.7.

-4 Installation
+5 Installation